Valuebrain/specs/company/company-specs.md

 ![specs-company-Value-Stick.png](../media/specs-company-Value-Stick.png)

-The value stick consists of four key factors:
+The value-based strategy consists of four key factors:

-1. **Willingness to Pay (WTP):** The highest price a customer is willing to pay for your product or service.
+1. **Willingness to Pay (WTP):** The price a customer is willing to pay for the product or service.
-2. **Price:** The actual amount customers pay for your goods or services.
+2. **Price:** The actual amount required to cover costs and make a profit.
 3. **Cost:** The expenses incurred by the company to produce the goods or services.
-4. **Willingness to Sell (WTS):** The minimum amount suppliers are willing to accept for the materials needed to produce your goods or services.
+4. **Willingness to Sell (WTS):** The price suppliers are willing to accept for their contribution.

-By adjusting each factor on the value stick, you can see how it impacts the others and find the optimal way to create value.
-For example, lowering the price can boost customer satisfaction and increase demand.
 The core questions are:
 - How can we best create value for customers?
 - How can we create value by collaborating with suppliers?
 - How can we create value for employees and shareholders?